Intermediate Aosta Trail

 Descent: 1290 m

-From the high basin around the Arbolle hut, this stage drops all the way into the wide valley of Cogne.
-The day begins among stone buildings, bare slopes and turquoise water, then slowly trades rock for grass and finally larch forest.
-As you descend, the skyline of Mont Emilius and the ridges of the Graian Alps stay behind you, while the pastures and villages of the main valley grow closer with every turn of the path.
+This stage begins with a descent from the high basin surrounding the Arbolle Hut into the expansive Cogne Valley.
+The day begins amid bare slopes and turquoise water, gradually replacing rock with grass and finally larch forest.
+As you descend, Mont Emilius recedes behind you while the pastures and villages of the main valley grow closer with each turn of the path.

-The route starts with a short climb above the lake before turning downhill into a rocky valley carved by streams.
-A balcony path leads past old shepherd shelters and viewpoints towards Punta Valletta and Becca di Nona.
-Soon the descent steepens, zigzagging beside torrents and waterfalls as you lose height quickly.
-Lower down, the terrain softens into meadows and larch woods, where the trail crosses the Grand Eyvia river and follows quieter paths along its banks.
+The route starts with a short climb above the lake to Garin Pass (2,772 m), followed by a descent into a rocky valley carved by streams.
+A balcony path then leads you past scenic viewpoints and the pleasant spot of Alpe Arpisson, where you can recharge.
+The descent soon steepens, zigzagging beside torrents and waterfalls as you quickly lose height.
+Further down, the terrain softens into meadows and larch woods, where the trail emerges into civilisation and crosses the Grand Eyvia River.

-Near the valley floor, farm tracks and lanes guide you between hayfields and scattered hamlets.
-Chapels, stone houses and wooden balconies signal the approach to Cogne.
-The final stretch brings you along village streets to your accommodation, with fountains, cafés and small shops never far away.
-Once you have dropped your pack, you can look back at the high cirque above and enjoy the gentler rhythm of life in the valley.
+Chapels, stone houses and wooden balconies signal your approach to Cogne.
+The final stretch takes you through the village to your accommodation, with fountains, cafés, and small shops never far away.
+Once you have settled in, you can look back at the high cirque above.

 Hotel Du Grand Paradis (Cogne)